redndgreen8/hmcnc/README.md

 #### 4. Exclusion Filtering (`--exclude-regions`)
 Pericentromeric arrays and telomeric repeats severely skew global read depth means and inflate variance.
 By supplying a BED file of exclusion regions, `hmcnc` bypasses these regions during initial parameter estimation *and* during VCF output, producing a highly stable, noise-resistant training baseline.

+### Benchmarking
+A complete benchmarking pipeline is provided in the `benchmarks/` directory using Snakemake (`benchmark.smk`).
+The pipeline evaluates the model against truth sets and provides comprehensive accuracy and performance metrics.
+See `benchmarking_results_review.md` for a detailed review of the recent evaluation results.